vanHeemstraSystems/macos-hypervisor/400/README.md

 # 400 - Conclusion

-Based on "" at from 22:17 to the end
+Based on "Create macOS or Linux virtual machines" at https://developer.apple.com/videos/play/wwdc2022/10002/ from 22:17 to the end

 We've seen that creating virtual machines has never been simpler.